Janseuwu/EnterLearning/README.md

 # EnterLearning

-EnterLearning is a browser extension for ItsLearning, that allows the user to search for classes using the "Enter" key.
+EnterLearning is a browser extension for ItsLearning, that enables various of features to the site.
+For a full list of features, see [features] (#Features)

+# Features
+* Enables the use of the "Enter" key under class search
+* Automatically clicks the stay-on-site button when you're about to get logged out

 ## Installation